riczescaran/homelab-media-stack/README.md

 ## Setup Prowlarr

 1. Open web browser and navigate to `http://localhost:9696`
-2. Navigate to `Settings -> Apps` and add the following applications:
+2. Navigate to `Settings -> Apps` and add the following applications with the following configurations:
     * Radarr
         * Name: Radarr
         * Sync Level: Full Sync